-a. kept staff informed of all matters affecting them and the Company in general and encouraged their contributions towards the development of staff policies;

-b. held regular meetings to discuss the company's day to day operations, business focus and staff welfare issues; and c. ensured that staff received continuous on-the-job training and also attended off-site training conducted by reputable third party facilitators.
+- a. kept staff informed of all matters affecting them and the Company in general and encouraged their contributions towards the development of staff policies; - b. held regular meetings to discuss the company's day to day operations, business focus and staff welfare issues; and c. ensured that staff received continuous on-the-job training and also attended off-site training conducted by reputable third party facilitators.

-Subsequent events
+Subsequent Events

-There are no post balance sheet events which could have had a material effect on the state of affairs of the Company as at 31 December 2020, which have not been adequately provided for or disclosed.
+There are no post balance sheet events which could have had a material effect on the state of affairs of the Company as at 31 December 2021.

-Directors' report (continued)
+Directors' Report (continued)